MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ### Remarks

-2\) Can be used with pipe syntax: `collection | join`.
-Or with function call syntax: `join(collection)`.
+The code shown earlier as "2\)" can be used with pipe syntax: `collection | join`.
+Or it can be used with function call syntax: `join(collection)`.

 ## `keys`

 Create a [`keys_view`](keys-view-class.md) of the first index into each tuple-like value in a collection.
 This is useful for extracting keys from associative containers.
-For example, given a range of `std::tuple<string, int>`, create a view consisting of all the `string` elements from each tuple.
+For example, given a range of `std::tuple<string, int>`, create a view that consists of all the `string` elements from each tuple.

 ```cpp
 template <ranges::viewable_range R>